 The Boone County Fiscal Court has recently adopted a new short-term rental ordinance.
-With the rising concern of the number of rentals in this small city, they are hoping to better regulate the vacation rentals with these new rules.
+With the rising concern of the number of rentals in this small city of Kentucky, they are hoping to better regulate vacation rentals with these new rules.
 The new ordinance includes short-term rental registration requirements and permits, safety inspections, STR restrictions, informational brochure required, safety features, proof of liability insurance, and more.
 If a short-term rental owner is not in compliance with these new regulations, they will be fined $200 on the first day and $500 each day after.

 NEW Short-Term Rental Restrictions

 - Use.
 Short-term rentals shall only be permitted consistent with the Boone County Zoning Regulations.

 - External Signage.
 There shall be no external on-site or off-site advertising signs or displays indicating the property is a short-term rental.

 - Non-Dwelling Units.
 Short-term rentals shall not be allowed on any area not considered a primary dwelling, I.e., recreational vehicles, tents, garages, boats, etc.

 - Limit on occupants allowed.
 No more than two adult guests per bedroom, plus no more than two additional adults shall be allowed when renting a property as a short-term rental, except that: